Welcome to Year 1

 supported by Mrs Pledger and Mr Grace.

-Butterfly Class is taught by Miss Osborne and supported by Mrs Bradford and Mrs De Quincey.
+Butterfly Class is taught by Miss Cole and supported by Mrs Bradford and Mrs De Quincey.

 There is also additional information for parents at the bottom of this page.